FedericoSlongo/Date_Checker/README.md

 # Date_Checker
-This program checks if a date is valid
+This program checks if a date is valid.
+Wrote in Italian.